Monday, November 30, 2015

 Postcard, end of the 19th century / zoom

 • The cemetery of the Holy Innocents undergoes a similar evolution.
-The plan to make it a full-time marketplace, launched just before the Revolution, is completed in the early 1820's.
+The plan to make it a full-time marketplace, launched just before the Revolution, is completed toward 1824.

 • Developers build the maze of covered passages at the same time.
 "Vero-Dodat," is named after the two butchers who financed it:

-*René de Chateaubriand, a rare perceptive member of the king's entourage.
+*René de Chateaubriand, a deeply royalist writer and one of the few perceptive members of the king's entourage.

 Bankers make up the only organized force.
 They offer the throne to Louis-Philippe, head of the Bourbon monarchy's junior branch.